Privacy Policy

 • Meta Platforms Ireland Ltd., Serpentine Avenue, Block J, Dublin 4, Ireland

-The respective purpose of the data collection and the information contained therein are set out in the specific form and will be clearly presented to you before submission.
+The specific purpose of the data collection and the information contained therein are explained in the specific form and will be clearly displayed to you before submission.

 Data sharing and lead synchronization with HubSpot

-The lead data collected via the Google and LinkedIn platforms is automatically transferred to our CRM system HubSpot using the native lead synchronization function ("Lead Syncing") (provider: HubSpot Ireland Limited, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland).
-Meta lead ads (Facebook/Instagram) may be transferred to HubSpot via interfaces or manually.
+Lead data collected via the Google and LinkedIn platforms is automatically transferred to our CRM system HubSpot using the native lead synchronization function ("Lead Syncing") (provider: HubSpot Ireland Limited, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland).
+Meta Lead Ads (Facebook/Instagram) may be transferred to HubSpot via interfaces or manually.

-The transmitted data will be processed exclusively to process your inquiry, to contact you and to qualify you as part of our sales process.
-HubSpot acts as a processor in accordance with Art.
-28 GDPR.
+The data you provide will be processed exclusively for handling your request, contacting you, and for qualification within our sales process.
+HubSpot acts as a data processor in accordance with Article 28 GDPR.
 The data is generally stored in data centers within the European Union.
-Transfer to the USA cannot be ruled out in individual cases.
+A transfer to the USA cannot be ruled out in individual cases.
 HubSpot Inc. is certified under the EU-US Data Privacy Framework, which permits the transfer of personal data to the USA in accordance with Art.
 45 GDPR.

 Legal basis for processing

-In all other cases, the processing is based on our legitimate interest in effective and targeted new customer acquisition in accordance with Art.
-6 (1) (f) GDPR. f GDPR.
+In all other cases, the processing is based on our legitimate interest in effective and targeted acquisition of new customers in accordance with Art.
+6 para.
+1 lit. f GDPR.

 Further information on data protection can be found here: